Tanvir Ahmad Khan: Diplomatic service and public offices

 Khan served as Pakistan's ambassador to the Russian Federation, Bangladesh, Czechoslovakia, Iran, France, and was accredited to Ireland and Finland.
 Before he served as Pakistan's ambassador, he had held senior positions in Pakistan's missions in London, Bonn, Kabul and at the Ministry of Foreign Affairs headquarters in Islamabad (including additional foreign secretary and director general).

 Foreign Secretary

 Khan served as the 19th Foreign Secretary under the Government of Benazir Bhutto in 1989-90 and twice served as Information Secretary of Pakistan.

 Death

 After retiring, Khan twice served as chairman and director general of the Institute of Strategic Studies in Islamabad.

 Tanvir Ahmad Khan died on 11 November 2013 at age 81 in Islamabad, Pakistan.

 Publications

-Tanvir Ahmad Khan's articles on foreign affairs and domestic politics have been published in many major newspapers and journals (number of articles estimated to be well over 500) including The Express Tribune (affiliate of the International Herald Tribune), The News International - Islamabad, The Daily Times (Pakistan), Dawn (newspaper)- Karachi, and Gulf News, (UAE).
+Tanvir Ahmad Khan's articles on foreign affairs and domestic politics have been published in many major newspapers and journals (number of articles estimated to be well over 500) including The Express Tribune (affiliate of the International Herald Tribune), The News International – Islamabad, The Daily Times (Pakistan), Dawn- Karachi, and Gulf News, (UAE).